 - Individual often interrupts or intrudes on others

 If those with ADHD, including children, are not provided with adequate support they can experience academic, social, self-esteem, personal organisation and emotional difficulties.
-Positive Behaviour Support Strategies for Children and Adolescents with Attention Deficit Hyperactivity Disorder is a comprehensive online course that will provide you with a toolkit of practical strategies to help young people with ADHD achieve better communication, social, emotional, behavioural and learning outcomes.
-You’ll also be taught a range of behaviour management strategies to respond effectively to behaviour which challenges and also to develop a behaviour support plan to put in place preventative measures with the Behaviour Help app.
+Positive Behaviour Support Strategies for Children and Adolescents with Attention Deficit Hyperactivity Disorder is a comprehensive online course that will provide you with a toolkit of practical strategies to help individuals with ADHD achieve better communication, social, emotional, behavioural and learning outcomes.
+You’ll also be taught a range of behaviour management strategies to respond effectively to behaviour which challenges and also to develop a behaviour support plan to support the individual develop positive ways of managing their emotions and behaving.

 Following completion of this course, you will be equipped with:

 - A toolkit of practical strategies to assess, manage and prevent challenging behaviour in children and adolescents with ADHD